-With ensuring happiness in mind, we set out to do the leg work and create a comprehensive checklist of maid of of honor duties for gals in despair.
-If you want to totally rock your new job, read on to begin your maid of honor experience on the right foot!
+With ensuring happiness in mind, we set out to do the leg work and create a comprehensive checklist of important maid of honor duties for gals in despair.
+If you want to totally rock your new job (and do your bestie proud!) read on to get a handle on your maid of honor responsibilities—and begin your MOH experience on the right foot!

 Maid of Honor Duties